 If you’re unsure, the best thing to do is ask the company for proof of their qualification and membership to an insolvency body.
 This should put your mind at ease.

-There are many IVA companies that offer an Individual Voluntary Arrangement and it can seem daunting choosing the right one for you.
-There are large “IVA factory” style IVA companies that employ many staff that deal with large volumes of individual voluntary arrangements through to smaller practices that can offer a more bespoke and personal service for those that prefer a more personalised feel.
+Finding the best IVA companies that offer an Individual Voluntary Arrangement can seem daunting.
+There are large “IVA factory” style IVA companies that employ many staff (usually situated in overseas call centres) that deal with large volumes of individual voluntary arrangements through to smaller practices (like ours) that can offer a more bespoke and personal service for those who prefer a more personalised feel.
 Things you should look out for:

--IVA Companies that cover Advise on All Debt Solutions
+-Best IVA Companies cover Advice on All Debt Solutions

 -Professional and Established

-Good IVA companies will have a established track record and a professional looking website that is kept up to date and it should also identify where they are based and the details of who the insolvency practitioners are as well as who they are license by.
+Good IVA companies will have an established track record and a professional looking website that is kept up to date and it should also identify where they are based with details of who the insolvency practitioners are as well as who they are license by.
 Be wary of firms that have basic websites or do not disclose where they are based.

 -IVA company feedback

 Another thing to look for in a good IVA company is positive reviews.
 Check out sites like Trust Pilot to see what other people have said about the company you’re thinking of using.
-A good IVA company should have mostly positive reviews from happy customers.
+The best IVA companies will have mostly positive reviews from happy customers.

 Finally, make sure you choose an IVA company that you feel comfortable with.
-This is a big decision and you need to make sure you’re working with a company that you can trust.
+This is a big decision and you need to make sure you’re working with the best IVA company that you can trust.
 Do your research and choose carefully.

 What to Avoid when looking for the best IVA company